henokmikre/static_generator/README.md

 ## Overview

 Typically the Static Generator module is installed on a Drupal site that is located behind a firewall.
 That way content editors can edit the content in a more secure environment.
-As content editors publish content, it is pushed out to a public facing static site in real time.
+As content is published, static .html files are generated and then pushed out to a public facing static site.

+Blocks may be replaced with ESI markup that references block fragment include files, which makes possible the changing of block content without having to re-generate every page that has the block, only the block fragment needs to be regenerated.

 ### Requirements

-- Drupal 8.5 or greater
+- Drupal 8.6 or greater
 - PHP 7.2 or greater
 - Drupal Console

 ### Installation
 - Install this module using the normal Drupal module installation process.

 - Configure a private directory in settings.php.
 - Configure static generation settings at /admin/config/system/static_generator.
-- Create a script that uses rsync to push generated files to a public facing server that serves the static files.
+- Create a script that uses rsync to push generated static files to a public facing server that serves the static files.

 ## Settings

 - The settings page is located at: /admin/config/system/static_generator.

 - Generator Directory: Determines where the generated files are placed.
 The default setting is to generate files in the private files directory.
 To generate files in a directory that is within the private files directory, specify that directory in the setting, e.g. private://<generator_directory>.
 - rSync Public: The rSync command line options for public file generation.
+Note that a file name rsync_exclude_static.txt must be present in the public files directory top level folder, containing public files that should not be synced to the static (private) files directory.
 - rSync Code: The rSync command line options for code file generation.
+This makes available to the static site all image assets contained in core and contrib modules, which could potentially be referenced in the aggregated CSS files used by both the live and static sites.
 - Paths to generate: Specify paths to generate.
 This often includes paths for views that have a page display, or the "Default front page" setting from /admin/config/system/site-information (generated as index.html).
 - Paths and Patterns to not generate: Specify which paths and/or patterns to never generate.
 For example, to never generate the /about page, enter "/about", or to never generate any path starting with /about, enter "/about/*".
 - Blocks to ESI: Specify which blocks to ESI include.
 If left blank, all blocks are ESI included.
-- Blocks to not ESI: Specify blocks that should not be ESI included.
+- Blocks and Patterns to not ESI: Specify block id's for blocks that should not be ESI included.
+  Patterns may be specified by appending an asterisk, e.g. "some_block_id*" indicates that all blocks with a block id beginning with "some_block_id" should not be ESI included.
+This is typically done for blocks that are unique to each page, for example a breadcrumb block, so there is not advantage to removing the block markup from the page and placing it in a block fragment file.
 - Frequently changing blocks: Specify blocks that change frequently.
 - Entity Types: Specify which entity types to generate.